 From Randstad to the provinces of Drenthe and Groningen | There is a late train every Friday and Saturday night |

-Other late trains include: Amsterdam to Alkmaar, Utrecht to Eindhoven, Rotterdam to Eindhoven, Amsterdam to Haarlem, Utrecht to Rotterdam, Amsterdam to Amersfoort to Deventer, and Rotterdam to Zwolle via Utrecht and Amersfoort.
+Other late trains include Amsterdam to Alkmaar, Utrecht to Eindhoven, Rotterdam to Eindhoven, Amsterdam to Haarlem, Utrecht to Rotterdam, Amsterdam to Amersfoort to Deventer, Schiphol to Zwolle, and Rotterdam to Zwolle via Utrecht and Amersfoort.

 Night trains in Amsterdam

-If you want to go to a major city or are travelling back to Amsterdam, then you’re in luck.
+As the capital city, they don’t want residents and visitors to be led astray, so if you want to go to a major city or travel back to Amsterdam, you’re lucky.

-A train runs hourly into the early hours of the morning, so you can always find your way back, no matter how long you are boogieing into the night. 🕺
+A train runs hourly into the early hours of the morning, so you can always find your way back, no matter how long you are boogey-ing into the night. 🕺

-They also tend to take a little longer to get to your destination than normal, and high-speed trains don’t run.
+They also take a little longer to reach your destination than normal, and high-speed trains don’t run.
 Just always remember to check online first before you decide to stay out!

 Are there sleeper trains?

-There’s always enough room for a snooze, but most of these aren’t sleeper trains — they’re just regular old trains.
+There’s always enough room for a snooze, but most aren’t sleeper trains — just regular old trains.

 READ MORE | We slept our way from Amsterdam to Berlin on the new European Sleeper train